fpert041/Perception-Multimedia_Graphics/README.md

 a simple 3D engine using perspective projection to draw 3D verteces on a 2D canvass

 - ProceduralSphere:
-a simple geometric plotting of verteces to generate a sphere procedurally
+a simple geometric plotting of verteces to generate a sphere procedurally (we use OOP to turn this into the Death Star plans!)